-It is written in sufficient detail to give adequate guidance to all concerned..
+It is written in sufficient detail to give adequate guidance to all concerned parties.

 The certificate holder has made adequate provisions for the agencies and personnel addressed in the AEP to participate in the development of the plan.
 Look for agency listing, or letters addressing meetings/reviews, and coordination.